-If a nonprofit determines that they want to move forward with the property transfer, the organization should work with a real estate attorney to develop a contract that governs According to Chris Moore, the executive director of the the future use or sale of the building.
-This document would Washington Trust for Historic Preservation, which manages also address the requirements of the organization to ensure Washington Main Street, nonprofits should consider the the donor can achieve all of their tax benefits and whether following best practices when faced with a real estate gift an endowment will be included as part of the transfer. opportunity:
+According to Chris Moore, the executive director of the Washington Trust for Historic Preservation, which manages Washington Main Street, nonprofits should consider the following best practices when faced with a real estate gift opportunity:

-• Develop a policy with your board: It's a good idea for organizations who are interested in acquiring real estate to develop a policy governing their goals and parameters for accepting property donations.
-This policy might also pertain to considerations of how an organization will address future conflict of interest issues that arise-for instance, if a city council is ts 10 considering local policy changes that benefit property owners, the organization would need to consider their potential advocacy for the policy change.
+♦ Develop a policy with your board: It's a good idea for organizations who are interested in acquiring real estate to develop a policy governing their goals and parameters for accepting property donations.
+This policy might also pertain to considerations of how an organization will address future conflict of interest issues that arise-for instance, if a city council is

-- Confirm mission match: Nonprofits should make sure that any property acquisition aligns with their mission.
-For instance, Main Street organizations would not likely want to acquire property far outside of downtown, and preservation organizations would not likely want to acquire a brand-new building. - Do your due diligence: As with any property, nonprofits should do their homework: ensure that there are no title issues like liens or major debt that the organization would be on the hook for; conduct a professional appraisal to verify the property's value; assess the property's physical condition to ensure the organization could cover the cost of repairs and future maintenance; and, if the organization is planning to manage the building, that the proforma for rents and cashflow make it viable. - Vinderstand the donor's goals: As you explore this option with the donor, it's important to understand their wishes to ensure that you can meet any requirements placed by the donor-including questions of future sale, use, or tax requirements. - Think about the lifecycle of the property: Even if an organization can find the funds to do an initial rehabilitation on the property and develop a maintenance fund, it's likely that another rehabilitation will be needed in another 10-20 years.
+- considering local policy changes that benefit property owners, the organization would need to consider their potential advocacy for the policy change. - Confirm mission match: Nonprofits should make sure that any property acquisition aligns with their mission.
+For instance, Main Street organizations would not likely want to acquire property far outside of downtown, and preservation organizations would not likely want to acquire a brand-new building. - ♦ Do your due diligence: As with any property, nonprofits should do their homework: ensure that there are no title issues like liens or major debt that the organization would be on the hook for; conduct a professional appraisal to verify the property's value; assess the property's physical condition to ensure the organization could cover the cost of repairs and future maintenance; and, if the organization is planning to manage the building, that the proforma for rents and cashflow make it viable. - ♦ Understand the donor's goals: As you explore this option with the donor, it's important to understand their wishes to ensure that you can meet any requirements placed by the donor-including questions of future sale, use, or tax requirements. - ♦ Think about the lifecycle of the property: Even if an organization can find the funds to do an initial rehabilitation on the property and develop a maintenance fund, it's likely that another rehabilitation will be needed in another 10-20 years.
 Particularly with buildings that have extensive requirements for future use or maintenance by the organization, it's also a best practice to include an endowment for the organization to cover future capital costs.